 Leaving Cornwall… …and arriving in the Isles of Scilly

 Cornwall Seal Group Research Trust (CSGRT) Rangers Sue, Marion and Kate spent two intensive days training with IoSWT staff Nikki, Darren, Phil, Rhianna and Vicky.
+(Marion, our Amazement and Discovery Ranger, has been generously funded by the Postcode Local Trust supported by the People’s Postcode Lottery.)
 We covered survey protocols, recording, photographing as well as hands on data processing.
 It was an honour for CSGRT to finally meet Sarah and the awesome IoSWT team as we have corresponded via email for so long!

 Matching seal fur patterns is child’s play but the systematic study of patterns at varying angles in changing conditions can be very challenging.
 To enable independent retrospective verification of each seal’s identification’ rigorous protocols need to be systematically followed .